paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 ## 2. Versioning Guidelines

-Versioning is used for:
+Versioning is used for API `.h` and `.c` file, and documentation `.md` files and has the format:

-- API .h and .c files: `M.m.p` (major, minor, patch).
+  ` M.m.p` (major, minor, patch).

-- Documentation .md files: `M.u` (major, update).

 When to increment for a release:

-- Update:

-  - Document updated.

 - Patch:

-  - Bug fixes or implementation improvements.
+  - Bug fixes, implementation improvements, documentation corrections

 - Minor: